Fantasy Points Logo - Wordmark

 Spending a little time with his old man doesn’t hurt either.

-Brian’s journey across the fantasy universe began as a writer for Fighting Chance Fantasy.
-He co-created his own podcast, “The Fantasy Football Hustle” which was nominated for the FSWA podcast of the year in 2022.
-He also hosted the PFF postgame show on SiriusXM for two years and currently hosts the "Two-Point Stance Podcast" with Joe Dolan.
+Brian’s co-created his own podcast, “The Fantasy Football Hustle” which was nominated for the FSWA podcast of the year in 2022.
+He won the FSWA Football Article of the Year Award in 2024.
+He also hosted the PFF postgame show on SiriusXM for two years and currently co-hosts SiriusXM Fantasy Football Morning.